robinzng/robinzen/exampleSite/content/how-to-build-a-free-website.md

 Your site should now be live!
 Click on the link that netlify provides (should be in the form of "https:// something - something - something .netlify.app") and you'll be able to see the unmodified theme.

-### Editing the theme
+### Customizing your site

 Now that everything's been linked together, open your theme folder in Visual Studio Code to start personalizing it.

-There's a lot of paths you can take from here, but I love a path of least resistance, so that's the path that I will teach you.

-What I do is simply make edits to the "exampleSite" folder in the theme.
-The structure of the example site folder is usually pretty straightforward, so I won't go into too much detail.
-A few things you should be aware of, however:
+There's a lot of paths you can take from here, but I love a path of least resistance.
+So, rather than creating new code, we're simply going to edit the existing code in the "exampleSite" folder in your theme.
+The exact structure of the example site folder differs from theme to theme, so I encourage you to do some exploring on your own.
+However, a few constants that you should be aware of are:

 * Directly inside the exampleSite folder (NOT in a subfolder) should be a config.toml file.
 This file tells Netlify what theme to apply to the website.
 This is also where you can edit the overall organization of your site (e.g. title, menus, headers and footers).

-### Finalizing and publishing
+* The .scss scripts help determine the aesthetics of the site (e.g. colors, fonts, sizes).
+* The static folder is where you store the images, sounds, and other documents that you reference on your site.
+* The layouts folder holds basic page structures (e.g. what does a 404 page vs. a blog post look like?)

+There's a lot more ins and outs of each individual theme, but these are the broad strokes.
+Mess around with the code, try to break things and then piece them back together, and pretty soon you'll have a super sexy custom website!

+### Publishing your site

-Once you've finalized your website and want the WORLD to see it, you can now buy a domain.
+Once you've finalized your website and want the world to see it, you can FINALLY buy a domain.
 I suggest [Google Domains](https://domains.google/) for pretty cheap names and the ability to easily connect to Netlify.
 The instructions for connecting Netlify to Google Domains can be found [here](https://medium.com/@jacobsowles/how-to-deploy-a-google-domains-site-to-netlify-c62793d8c95e).

+And that's it!
+Share this page if you found this tutorial helpful and straightforward.
+Again, if you have any suggestions, please [let me know](mailto:robinzeng1@gmail.com).

+With love and knowledge!!